nymessence/predictor/character_interactions/Game_Modes_Documentation.md

 - **Bust detection**: System identifies hands exceeding 21 points
 - **Ace value handling**: Aces properly counted as 1 or 11
 - **Strategy validation**: Hit/stand decisions must follow game rules

+#### Token Management Issues:
+- **History truncation**: Conversations may be shortened if they exceed token limits
+- **Context preservation**: Important initial context is maintained even when history is truncated
+- **Chronological flow**: Order of events is preserved in the shortened history

 ### Performance Tips